ozone3950/fan-buying-guide/README.md

 # Fan Buying Guide

 Here is a guide on buying case fans.
 A lot of fans will be covered for many different purposes and budgets.
 If you have any more suggestions, feel free to give your input.
-This list currently has 52 fans.